Buziaș: Economy

-The agricultural land of the town is nearly ten thousand hectares; mainly corn, wheat and sunflower are grown here.
+The agricultural land of the town is nearly 10,000 ha in size.
+The main local crops are corn, wheat and sunflowers.
 There are vineyards and orchards on the Silagiu Hills.
-Its vineyards were mentioned as early as 1825, but wine production did not flourish until the second half of the 19th century, after the Swabians in Bacova began cultivating the vineyards.
+Vineyards were mentioned as early as 1825, but wine production did not flourish until the second half of the 19th century, after the Swabians in Bacova began cultivating the vineyards.
 It also had a significant apiary, and the Beekeepers' Association of Southern Hungary (Délmagyarországi Méhészegylet) was established here in 1873.

 In the second half of the 20th century, forced industrialization, typical of communism, took place; Electromotor, Modern, TCMT, and Garofița factories, among others, were built at that time.
 After the Romanian Revolution of December 1989, most factories closed down after unsuccessful privatization; moreover, more than 80% of companies established after 1989 went bankrupt by 2015.
 Due to the high land prices in Timișoara in the 2010s, more and more industrial companies moved to Buziaș, creating new job opportunities.
 In 2015, trade accounted for 31% of the town's total turnover, agriculture for 23%, construction for 22%, industry for 15%, and tourism and services for 9%.